KoalicjaOtwartyKrakow/backend/README.md

 pytest tests
 ```

+If you need database filled with data - use `db` fixture, just add `db` argument to your test function.

 ## Local debuging

 To debug your Google Cloud Function locally, you need to first create database.
 Easiest way is to use prepared docker container: